Hg03/Energy-Forecasting-MLOps-Project/README.md

 **At the end of the course, you will know how to build everything from the diagram below 👇**

 Don't worry if something doesn't make sense to you.
-We will explain everything in detail in the [Medium lessons](#lessons).
+We will explain everything in detail in the [lessons](#lessons).

 ![image](https://github.com/Hg03/mlops-paul/assets/69637720/21e7cd54-dd1b-4629-aa95-ec57a3b78fd4)